 We are directly responsible for investigating any information of this nature that is received.
 A “worker” (which definition includes employees, independent contractors, agency workers and trainees) may make a complaint to the Employment Tribunal if he or she suffers a detriment as a result of making a “protected disclosure”.
 An employee will be regarded as having been unfairly dismissed if the reason or principal reason for their dismissal is the making of a protected disclosure.

 On occasion the CAA will receive allegations/complaints that may not be classed as whistleblowing and as such, the protection to the source is not that afforded to whistleblowers.

-The CAA will endeavour to respect the confidentiality of a whistleblower unless agreed otherwise with them and will process any information relating to individuals in accordance with the Data Protection Act 1998 and our General Privacy Notice.
+The CAA will respect the confidentiality of a whistleblower unless agreed otherwise with them and will process any information relating to individuals in accordance with our General Privacy Notice.